bernhardAxonIvy/doc/source/engine-guide/monitoring/jmx.rst

     your running applications.

     If not mentioned otherwise, a manipulation only affects the currently running engine.
-These manipulations are not persistent. technology won't survive an engine restart.
+These manipulations are not persistent.
+They won't survive an engine restart.

     Manipulations that survive an engine restart contain the following text in